Skip to Main Content

 • Theoretical Frameworks used to shape that history

-• Existing used and unused sources to research particular histories
+• Genres of and particular existing used and unused primary sources to research particular histories

-There are also many books dedicated to historiography – both as a discipline (that is, books dedicate to the general theory, philosophy and practice of historiography) as well as books reviewing historiographies of scholarship in particular areas of history.
+There are also many books dedicated to historiography, both as a discipline (that is, books dedicated to the general theory, philosophy, and practice of historiography) as well as books reviewing historiographies of scholarship in particular areas of history.

 The American Historical Review is the seminal journal published in the United States dedicated to Historiography on all (not just U.S.) historical topics.

-Oxford Bibliographies: Annotated bibliographies and Bibliographic Essays on a wide range of subjects which not only point to excellent publications, but also provide examples of bibliographic essays, which are closely related to historiographical essays and literature reviews.
+Oxford Bibliographies: Annotated bibliographies and bibliographic essays on a wide range of subjects which not only point to excellent, seminal publications in a wide range of fields (including history), but also provide examples of bibliographic essays, which are closely related to historiographical essays and literature reviews.